FAIR Plan home insurance guide

 What is a FAIR Plan?

 A FAIR Plan is a type of property insurance that's available for homeowners and commercial businesses that aren't eligible for insurance on the voluntary market in certain states.
-In other words, if you find that insurance companies are repeatedly denying your application for homeowners insurance because they consider your home's location or characteristics (like its age or build) to be too high risk, you may need FAIR Plan insurance as a stopgap.
+If you find that insurance companies are repeatedly denying your application for homeowners insurance because they consider your home's location or characteristics (like its age or build) to be too high risk, you may need FAIR Plan insurance as a stopgap.

-Any revenue that's generated or claim losses that are paid out by the FAIR Plan are divvied up proportionally to licensed insurance providers in the state administering the policy according to its market share in the state.
+Any revenue that's generated or claims losses that are paid out by the FAIR Plan are divided up proportionally to licensed insurance providers in the state administering the policy according to its market share in the state.
 For this reason, FAIR Plans are commonly referred to as residual market insurance or "pooled risk" plans.

 FAIR Plans: Key facts & figures